 I know, there are many things to worry about in the world, and this is low on the list.
 I do get frustrated when I see RD publications giving the same party line about the risks of a Paleo diet and not mentioning the growing group of studies actually examining the relative pros/cons of the diet.
-For the record, I like Today’s Dietitian and I know the staff has a commitment to good work and quality writing.
+For the record, I know the staff has a commitment to good work and quality writing.
 I think this story missed the mark in terms of providing a balanced view of the current research.

 If there’s a belief that there’s a value in seeing a nutrition professional, because nutrition is about facts, not beliefs, professionals should be talking about the data and not opinions, right?
 Even and especially when it doesn’t line up with what we learned in school.

 I know grains are the bottom of the food guide pyramid, or plate.
 Citing data on whole grains vs refined actually isn’t relevant to the question of the relative merits of grain-free diet and how that may differ by disease state.
 It actually fully misses the point.